Vinaykumar0304dee/fetchandRouting-prac/README.md

-In this project, let's perform **Fetch and Routing** by applying the concepts we have learned till now.
+In this project, I perform **Fetch and Routing** by applying the concepts I have learned till now.

 ### Refer to the image below: